 Money symbolizes so many things to different people.
-As a thought exercise, Dr. John Gottman wrote out all the possible meanings money has for people and came up with more than 100 meanings before he stopped.
+As a thought exercise, Dr. John Gottman wrote out all the possible meanings money has for people in relationships and came up with more than 100 meanings before he stopped.
 As a couples therapist who has seen hundreds of couples over the past 30 years, I can attest to that.
 People have such different perspectives, values, and needs regarding money.
 Disagreements about money often get stuck at the practical level and deeper level.
 Meaning, history, or worldviews are not explored or understood fully.

 When talking about finances with your partner, remember that money is a symbol, a tool, and a metaphor.
 Don’t take this money issue so literally that you’re not able to open your heart and mind and be receptive to a deeper conversation with your partner on this topic.
 The complex conversation you can have is about how each of you were shaped and influenced by your life experiences with wealth, responsibility, or worry regarding financial security.
 This will become an important foundation from which you can understand each other.

 If you currently feel comfortable with how much money you have in your partnership or your ability to earn and save enough money for your current and future needs, this type of conversation may feel like a breeze.
 There is now an opportunity to take the money conversation to a deeper and more spiritual or existential place for both of you.